UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: How is the workshop run?

    - General sessions with small differences shown in UPPMAX vs. HPC2N in tabs
-   - Separated sessions for UPPMAX and HPC users, respectively.

 .. warning::